-To include the sovereign risk of the Spain into the global scale rating, the rating incorporates a five-notch adjustment as Spain has an average rating equivalent to HR A (G), based on the average influential ratings of other authorized rating agencies.
+To include the sovereign risk of the United Kingdom (UK) into the global scale rating, the rating incorporates a two-notch adjustment as UK has a rating equivalent to HR AA (G).

 4. Potential limitations of the credit rating as required by Paragraph (a)(1)(ii)(D) of Rule 17g-7